-The header appears at the bottom of the Message Options window.
+The header shows at the bottom of the Message Options window.

 Find the Category a Message is Assigned To

 Message tags are the only indication of which category a message is assigned to.
-Change the action to Add subject tag and use a unique sequence of characters to add to the beginning of the email subject line.
+Change the action to Add subject tag and add text to show at the beginning of the email subject line.
 For more information on how to use spamBlocker tags, see spamBlocker Actions, Tags, and Categories.